Tuesday, 4 June 2013

 Borrowing is permitted for the whole of the Easter vacation.

-You can borrow up to two books for the vacation period from 9:00am on Thursday 14th March.
-This is on a strictly first-come, first served basis.
+You can borrow up to four books for the vacation period from 9:00am on Thursday 13th March.
+This includes up to two Overnight Loan books and is on a strictly first-come, first served basis.
 You may not reserve books before borrowing them.
-The book(s) must be returned by midnight on the first day of the Easter Term (23rd April 2013).
-Vacation borrowing applies to Overnight Loan books and Open Shelf books.
+The book(s) must be returned by midnight on the first day of the Easter Term (22nd April 2014).

 Please remember that you will need to have registered your University Card with a member of library staff before you will be able to borrow books.

-You may be interested to know that the University Library and the Central Science Library (on the New Museums site) also offer vacation borrowing for undergraduates, please see their websites at http://www.lib.cam.ac.uk/newspublishing/index.php?c=1 and http://centralsciencelibrary.blogspot.co.uk/2013/03/vacation-borrowing-march-april-2013.html respectively.
+You may be interested to know that the University Library and the Central Science Library (on the New Museum site) also offer vacation borrowing for undergraduates, please see their websites at http://www.lib.cam.ac.uk/ and http://www.lib.cam.ac.uk/CSL/index.php respectively.

 Don’t fancy taking home all those heavy books or loads of paper to read over the vacation?
 Use e-books and e-journals from home instead: